About the UltraNurse

 • Lessons from the trail

-From 5Ks to 100-milers, the principles are the same: consistency, discipline, and a willingness to get uncomfortable.
+From 50Ks to 100-milers, the principles are often the same: consistency, discipline, adaptability, and a willingness to get uncomfortable.
+Healthcare shift work just adds another layer to the challenge.

 A man running on a dirt trail through a wooded area, wearing a black T-shirt, shorts, a green cap backwards, sunglasses, and a race bib numbered 38.